myankpraksh/monthly-mess-back/README.md

 This is a backend for [Monthly Mess](https://github.com/myankpraksh/monthly-mess).
 It provides all necessary APIs for its frontend.

 ## Requirement
 * It requires a PostgreSQL database to work.
-The SQL to create required database it
+The SQL code to create required database is

 ```sql